chrisarawson/SSD/README.md

 <li> A plot of the data points so the user can check for doubles etc</li>
 <li> A plot of the data broken by a factor, the bootstrapped lognormal fit to the data and 95% confidence intervals.</li>

+Also generated is an object <b>mySumm</b> that summarises the output.
+Calling >mySumm will output the summary.

 Sample data is contained in the file LC50.csv collated by Amelia Wenger